-Responsible for maintaining and improving back-of-house operations at the resort.
-He is the primary contact person for the technical aspects of our sustainability projects.
-Mr Sasi is focused on making the resort as self-sustainable as possible by ensuring the current engineering operations are more environmentally friendly.
-He is always ready to provide advice and assistance.
+SASI As the main person responsible for maintaining and improving the back-of-house operations at the resort, he was the person in charge of the technical aspects of our sustainability projects until September 2024.
+Mr. Sasi focused on making the resort as sustainable as possible by ensuring that the current technical processes of our island are as environmentally friendly as possible.
+He was always open to offer advice and support.

-STEPH SKERMER

-The resident Marine Biologist is responsible for leading all conservation and sustainability projects.
-She currently focuses on coral restoration practices such as building coral nurseries and artificial reefs.
-She is also responsible for educating guests, staff and locals about our marine conservation efforts, turtle nesting events, sustainable practices, scientific research and climate change.
+LAURA As a marine biologist, she is responsible for managing all environmental protection and sustainability projects.
+She is currently focusing on reef conservation and reef construction with the help of coral nurseries and the creation of artificial reefs.
+She is also responsible for sustainability, education and coordinating sustainability goals between departments.

-Assisting as an Environmental Consultant and Marine Biologist, supporting the Environment and Marine Centre at Reethi Faru Resort.
-Laura performs sustainability tasks and guest education, coordinates between the departments and supports in all aspects of marine conservation and environmental protection.

-At Reethi Faru Resort, we are committed to environmental protection and constantly strive to reduce the negative impact of our operations on the environment.
+AKHIL As deputy head of the technical department, he supports the head of department in all tasks.
+He also coordinates the technical departments, distributes tasks and is responsible for some administrative work.
+He is the first point of contact when it comes to sustainability projects and work.
+He helps and supports with sustainability audits by providing statistics, values and personal ideas.
+ENVIRONMENTAL RESPONSIBILITY At Reethi Faru Resort, we are committed to environmental protection and constantly strive to reduce the negative impact of our operations on the environment.
 Since the construction phase and opening, we have always tried to stay updated with the latest technological developments.

-Besides various technical projects in the background, we also try to involve our guests in our environmental protection at all times by providing information and educational presentations and activities.
+Besides various technical projects in the background, we also try to always involve our guests in our environmental protection by providing information and educational presentations as well as activities.
 Our goal is to go beyond the current standards and regulations and be one of the leading eco-resorts in the Maldives.